Bedlington Terriers

 yourself if you want to cut costs.

-A house with a yard would be the ideal environment, providing the Bedlington with another outlet for
+While the Bedlington is not a large dog, he will be better off with a bit of space.
+A home that has a yard would be the ideal environment, providing the Bedlington with another outlet for exercise and play.

 As with any dog breed, adult supervision is always recommended whenever children and pets play together.